Discover the Many Fascinating Worlds of Perspective

 We seek a unification of perspective knowledge across all subject disciplines.

-A basic goal is to gather perspective theory/methods as developed in both Western and non-Western cultures; and to foster rational insight into the various classes/categories/forms, technical systems, practical applications of perspective, and associated visual media.
-By collecting, linking, and developing perspective knowledge, we can support education and technology development across a range of artistic, scientific, and cultural disciplines.
+A fundamental goal is to gather perspective theories and methods as developed in both Western and non-Western cultures, and to foster rational insight into the various classes, categories, and forms of perspective, along with their technical systems, practical applications, and associated visual media.
+By collecting, linking, and developing perspective knowledge, we aim to support education and technological advancement across a broad range of artistic, scientific, technological, and cultural fields.

-All types of perspective are studied, falling under naturalartificialand synthetic classesleading to detailed analysis of visual, graphical, mathematical/geometrical, linear, curvilinear, cylindrical, sphericalaspectivenegative (reverse/inverse/inverted/diverging), proto/pseudoaxial, birds-eye, parallel, modular, glide, accelerated, anamorphic perspectives, etc., plus various kinds of simulated, illusive, augmented, or virtual perspectives and mixed real/digital forms.
+All types of perspective are studied, falling under naturalartificial, and synthetic classes.
+This leads to detailed analysis of visual, graphical, mathematical/geometrical, linear, curvilinear, cylindrical, spherical, aspective, negative (reverse/inverse/inverted/diverging), proto/pseudo, axial, bird’s-eye, parallel, modular, glide, accelerated, anamorphic, and other perspectives, as well as various kinds of simulated, illusory, augmented, or virtual perspectives and mixed real/digital forms.

 But why study perspective today?
-Surely, it is a well-understood, essentially historical topic, mainly of interest to artists, designers, and architects.
-Indeed, perspective has been and continues to be, eminently useful as a graphical technique for depicting/modelling/enhancing spatial realism.
-However, perspective is also a scientific discipline closely linked with modern innovations, including Computer-Aided Design (CAD), Medical Imaging (MI), Computer-photography, 2-D/3-D cinema, Special Effects (SFX), Virtual/Augmented/ Mixed Reality (VR/AR/MR), computer games, digital filmmaking, etc.
+Surely it is a well-understood, essentially historical topic, primarily of interest to artists, designers, and architects.
+Indeed, perspective has long been, and continues to be, eminently useful as a graphical technique for depicting, modelling, and enhancing spatial realism.
+However, perspective is also a scientific discipline closely linked with modern innovations, including Computer-Aided Design (CAD), computational photography, 2-D/3-D cinema, Special Effects (SFX), Virtual/Augmented/Mixed Reality (VR/AR/MR), computer games, and digital filmmaking.

-Perspective drives artistic, scientific, and technical progress to a great degree.
-Nonetheless, perspective likely has countless other applications—types/methods/facets—that have yet to be discovered.
-Unfortunately, even the known perspective forms are mired in complexity today, and a complete cataloguing of all classes/branches has not been performed.
+Perspective drives artistic, scientific, and technical progress to a remarkable degree.
+Nonetheless, it likely holds countless other applications—types, methods, and facets—that have yet to be discovered.
+Unfortunately, even the known forms of perspective are mired in complexity, and a complete cataloguing of all classes and branches has not yet been performed.

-We aim to combine all perspective knowledge into a single framework: perspective category theory (PCT), heralding the birth of perspective science as a primary branch of knowledge—with established theory and, above all, unified laws.
+We aim to unify all perspective knowledge into a single framework: Perspective Category Theory (PCT).
+This initiative heralds the emergence of perspective science as a primary branch of knowledge—with established theory and, above all, unified laws.

 Origins

-The Perspective Research Centre (PRC) has a rich 30-year history.
+The Perspective Research Centre (PRC) has a rich 40-year history.

-PRC developed from two past organisations, the Perspective Unit at the University of Toronto and the Maastricht McLuhan Institute (MMI).
-We have inherited an important scientific legacy from these organisations, including the Library, Bibliography, Encyclopedia of Perspective, etc.
+PRC developed from two predecessor organisations: the Perspective Unit at the University of Toronto and the Maastricht McLuhan Institute (MMI).
+From these organisations, we have inherited an important scientific legacy, including the Library, Bibliography, and Encyclopedia of Perspective.

-For over 30 years, Kim Veltman (1948-2020) was the world’s number-one expert on perspective and founder and director of these organisations.
-Following his sad passing in April 2020, PRC maintains the official papers of Professor Kim Veltman’s lifetime works—as collected in the Kim Veltman Archive, including unpublished articles, letters, books, treatises, and other manuscripts.
-This incredible knowledge bank consists of 2.9 million words and 10,000 pages spread across over 400 publications on perspective and related topics, making Kim one of the most prolific scientists ever.
+For over 30 years, Kim Veltman (1948–2020) was widely regarded as the world’s foremost expert on perspective and the founder and director of these organisations.
+Following his passing in April 2020, PRC maintains the official collection of Professor Veltman’s lifetime works in the Kim Veltman Archive.
+This archive includes unpublished articles, letters, books, treatises, and other manuscripts.
+Together, it comprises approximately 2.9 million words and 10,000 pages across more than 400 publications on perspective and related topics—making Kim one of the most prolific researchers in this field.

-Today, our work continues as we progress towards a single access route to all knowledge on perspective.
+Today, our work continues as we strive to create a single, unified access point to all knowledge on perspective.

 Figure 1: Linear / visual / anamorphic perspective drawings (16th – 19th c.)

-Doubtless, this is sufficient introductory information on our own history (of the Perspective Research Centre), as the visitor/reader is likely more interested in the history of our primary subject matter.
+This provides sufficient introductory information on the history of the Perspective Research Centre, as the visitor or reader is likely more interested in the history of our primary subject matter: perspective itself.

 The Epic Story of Perspective

-Renaissance, linear, or so-called one-point perspective is a geometrical construction method thought to have been devised about 1415 by Italian Renaissance architect Filippo Brunelleschi and later documented in Della Pittura by architect Leon Battista Alberti in 1435.
-The discovery of this form of linear perspective was an epochal moment in the Western artistic and scientific tradition(s).
+Renaissance, linear, or so-called one-point perspective is a geometrical construction method thought to have been devised around 1415 by the Italian Renaissance architect Filippo Brunelleschi and later documented in Della Pittura (1435) by the architect Leon Battista Alberti.
+The emergence of this form of linear perspective was an epochal moment in the Western artistic and scientific tradition(s).

-A little over 2,000 years ago, the ancient Greeks developed the first systematic attempts at a realistic depiction of depth on a flat 2D surface, employing key perspective phenomena.
-These phenomena include apparent diminution of size with distance (size/distance formula), apparent diminution of form (loss of outline detail with distance), apparent degradation of form (object shape distortions with viewing angle), aspect foreshortening (viewing direction apparent contraction of size), plus vanishing points, among others.
-However, it is believed that they failed to develop/understand/apply the basic principles/methods of linear perspective; whereby, it is assumed that all objects must be viewed from a single point of view, and further that each set of orthogonal (parallel) lines must converge to a single primary vanishing point.
+A little over 2,000 years ago, the ancient Greeks developed the first systematic attempts at realistic depictions of depth on flat two-dimensional surfaces, employing key perspectival phenomena.
+These include the apparent diminution of size with distance (size–distance relationships), the apparent diminution of form (loss of outline detail with distance), the apparent degradation of form (shape distortion with viewing angle), aspect foreshortening (apparent contraction of size depending on viewing direction), and vanishing points, among others.
+However, they are generally not considered to have developed or systematised the principles of linear perspective—namely, the idea that objects are viewed from a single fixed point and that sets of orthogonal (parallel) lines converge toward a single primary vanishing point.

-Ancient Egyptian hieroglyph depictions from approximately 3100 years ago are based on ‘flattened’ image montages, which do not account for the effects of recession, diminution of size, or degradation of form.
-Some rare ancient Egyptian/Mexican paintings do show foreshortening, but these examples, being so few, must be attributed to either accident, unconscious practice, or individual artistic technique.
+Ancient Egyptian hieroglyphic depictions from approximately 3,100 years ago are typically based on flattened image compositions that do not account for recession, diminution of size, or degradation of form.
+Some rare ancient Egyptian and Mesoamerican paintings do exhibit foreshortening, but these examples are few and are often attributed to accident, local convention, or individual artistic technique rather than systematic application.

-Whilst perspective has foundations deeply rooted in the past, it remains a distinctly modern subject.
-Nevertheless, older principles, theories and perspective methods remain highly relevant to the contemporary world and its myriad of visual technologies.
-Indeed, the budding perspectivist has much to gain from a close study of the history of perspective.
+While perspective has foundations deeply rooted in the past, it remains a distinctly modern subject.
+Nevertheless, earlier principles, theories, and methods of perspective remain highly relevant to contemporary visual technologies.
+Indeed, the aspiring perspectivist has much to gain from a close study of the history of perspective.

 Perspective Today

-Perspective is by no means an old, abandoned, or dead subject.
-On the contrary, today, we see more types and applications of perspective than ever before.
+Perspective is by no means an old, abandoned, or obsolete subject.
+On the contrary, today we see more types/forms, methods, systems and applications of perspective than ever before.

-Today, the primary methods/systems of perspective are significantly improved in power, scope, accuracy, and the sheer number of eminently practical application areas.
-Perspective is the preeminent way for humans to image, view, match, represent, and create illusions of, or immersions into, a universe of visual complexity.
-And by utilising advanced perspective methods/systems/instruments, we vastly expand the field/range/depth of human vision.
+Today, the primary methods and systems of perspective have been dramatically improved in power, scope, accuracy, and the sheer number of practical applications.
+Perspective remains the preeminent way for humans to image, view, match, represent, and create illusions of—or immersions into—a universe of visual complexity.
+By utilising advanced perspective methods, systems, and instruments, we vastly expand the field, range, and depth of human vision.

-And given the unprecedented triumphs achieved by the history of perspective, who can say what incredible heights perspective can take humanity to?
-Indeed, today, new perspective techniques are being applied to visual problems in specific fields, such as drone displays and photogrammetry, robotics, medical visualisation, virtual film production, object recognition and tracking systems, automated vehicle driving systems, and new astronomical/microscopic systems, as well as being observed as overt perspective phenomena in Artificial Intelligence images and videos.
+Given the unprecedented achievements in the history of perspective, who can say what incredible heights it may enable humanity to reach?
+Indeed, new perspective techniques are now being applied to cutting-edge visual problems in fields such as drone displays and photogrammetry, robotics, medical visualisation, virtual film production, object recognition and tracking, autonomous vehicle navigation, and novel astronomical and microscopic imaging systems.
+Perspective phenomena are even observed in artificial intelligence-generated or simulated images and videos, where new forms of visual representation continue to emerge.

 Figure 2: Modern perspective methods/systems (clck to expand)

-The various types, principles, phenomena, methods, systems, and instruments of visual/optical/technical perspective underlie all such innovations.
-Ergo, today’s perspective images are more detailed, colourful, distinct, wide-field, and realistic.
-Plus, perspective views/images—of both still and moving kinds—are far more numerous, relevant, and readily available, and thus impactful, than ever before.
+The various types, principles, phenomena, methods, systems, and instruments of visual, optical, and technical perspective underpin all such innovations.
+As a result, today’s perspectival images are more detailed, colourful, expansive, and realistic than ever before.
+Moreover, perspective views—both still and moving—are far more numerous, accessible, and impactful than at any previous point in history.

-We can conclude that the various perspective principles, types, methods, systems, and applications have been, and continue to be, indispensable to the development of human civilisation as it exists today.
+It is clear, then, that the diverse principles, methods, systems, and applications of perspective have been, and continue to be, indispensable to the development of human civilisation as we know it today.

 Library, Bibliography, and Encyclopedia